Blue Murder (miniseries): Cast

-Production style
+Production

 The style of production was very similar to Jenkins' earlier series Scales of Justice, particularly the "observational" use of multiple hand-held cameras and the density of semi-improvised dialogue, which was further extended in his subsequent series Wildside.

+Music was composed by Australian screen composer John Gray.

 Classification

 Given its confronting content, the DVD release was classified MA 15+.
 An injunction brought during Arthur "Neddy" Smith's appeal against his life sentence saw its broadcast delayed in New South Wales and the Australian Capital Territory for six years, until 2001.
 In New Zealand the DVD release was classified R 18+ for graphic violence and offensive language.